Las Fotos Project

 LITLIT brings together independent publishers and literary arts organizations from LA, SoCal, and beyond for a two-day festival of books, panels, and discussions.
 This free and public event creates space for cross-cultural and collaborative dialogue between writers, readers, and publishers about the literary arts as a form of community activism, enrichment, and engagement.
 LITLIT is dedicated to cultivating and promoting the Los Angeles literary scene by raising public awareness and creating new opportunities for collaboration and engagement.

 LA Sanitation & Environment

 LA Industry: Circular Textiles

-LA Industry aims to create a centralized HUB where material byproducts from businesses can be repurposed instead of going to landfills.
-This HUB will create a local closed-loop market that promotes a circular economy by providing stable and consistent material streams for reuse.
-Two key success factors that will be addressed are the management of an online material exchange platform and quality control/assurance.
+LA Industry aims to create a centralized hub where material byproducts from businesses can be repurposed rather than going to landfills.
+This hub will create a local closed-loop market that promotes a circular economy by providing stable and consistent material streams for reuse.
+Two key success factors will be the management of an online material exchange platform and quality control/assurance.